Warbo/tinc/README.md

+# FIXME: This is a hacked version of tinc, which breaks the Nix output in order
+# to avoid globals and allow more overriding.
+If it is useful, it should be
+# cleaned up (e.g. integrated into the existing output, rather than replacing
+# it) and upstreamed!

 # tinc: A dependency manager for Haskell

 `tinc` installs dependencies for a project that you work on into a sandbox.